On Friday 20th March, Lordswood will be holding a fundraising day in aid of comic relief “Take Yourself Funny for Money”.

 Assessment at Key stage 3

-Areas for development become clear from both their assessment results and AO overview sheet.
+Areas for development become clear from their assessment results.

-Staff give verbal feedback to students and implement appropriate interventions in subsequent lessons to address misconceptions.
-Some students may be asked to redo a quick quiz if results were of concern.
+Staff give feedback to students and implement appropriate interventions in subsequent lessons to address misconceptions.

 How can parents help support their child’s learning?

-Encouraging her to practise dialogues aloud at home.
+• Encouraging her to practise dialogues or read passages aloud at home.

-Testing your daughter on spellings and meanings of new words.
+• Testing your daughter on the spellings and meanings of new words.

-Encouraging your daughter to revise new grammar learnt and practise applying it
+• Encouraging your daughter to revise new grammar learnt and practise applying it in writing and speaking activities.

 Enrichment opportunities